-These radiant tube heaters can be wall -mounted using the appropriate bracket (part no 1001836).
+These radiant tube heaters can be wall mounted using the appropriate bracket (part no 1001836).

-When using wall-mounted brackets, the heater must be inclined at an angle that is no greater than 45°
+When using the wall mounted bracket the heater must be inclined at an angle no greater than 45°.

 Note: Models 15-25 U-Tube heaters cannot be installed angle mounted.